Topzle Topzle

 John Howard

 John Winston Howard (born 26 July 1939) is an Australian former politician who served as the 25th prime minister of Australia from 1996 to 2007, holding office as leader of the Liberal Party of Australia.
-His eleven-year tenure as prime minister is the second-longest in Australian history, after that of Sir Robert Menzies.
-Since the death of Bob Hawke in 2019, Howard is the oldest living Australian former prime minister.
+His eleven-year tenure as prime minister is the second-longest in Australian history, after that of Robert Menzies.
 Howard was born in Sydney and studied law at the University of Sydney.
 He was a commercial lawyer before entering parliament.
 A former federal president of the Young Liberals, he first stood for office at the 1968 New South Wales state election, but lost narrowly.
 At the 1974 federal election, Howard was elected as a member of parliament (MP) for the division of Bennelong.
 He was promoted to cabinet in 1977, and later in the year replaced Phillip Lynch as treasurer of Australia, remaining in that position until the defeat of Malcolm Fraser's government at the 1983 election.
 In 1985, Howard was elected leader of the Liberal Party for the first time, thus replacing Andrew Peacock as Leader of the Opposition.
 He led the Liberal–National coalition to the 1987 federal election, but lost to Bob Hawke's Labor government, and was removed from the leadership in 1989.
 Remaining a key figure in the party, Howard was re-elected leader in 1995, replacing Alexander Downer, and subsequently led the Coalition to a landslide victory at the 1996 federal election.
 In his first term, Howard introduced reformed gun laws in response to the Port Arthur massacre, and controversially implemented a nationwide value-added tax, breaking a pre-election promise.
 The Howard government called a snap election for October 1998, which they won, albeit with a greatly reduced majority.
 Going into the 2001 election, the Coalition trailed behind Labor in opinion polling.
 However, in a campaign dominated by national security, Howard introduced changes to Australia's immigration system to deter asylum seekers from entering the country, and pledged military assistance to the United States following the September 11 attacks.
 Due to this, Howard won widespread support, and his government was narrowly re-elected.
 In Howard's third term in office, Australia contributed troops to the War in Afghanistan and the Iraq War, and led the International Force for East Timor.
 The Coalition was re-elected once more at the 2004 federal election.
 In his final term in office, his government introduced industrial relations reforms known as WorkChoices, which proved controversial and unpopular with the public.
 The Howard government was defeated at the 2007 federal election, with the Labor Party's Kevin Rudd succeeding him as prime minister.
 Howard also lost his own seat of Bennelong at the election to Maxine McKew, becoming only the second prime minister to do so, after Stanley Bruce at the 1929 election.
 Following this loss, Howard retired from politics, but has remained active in political discourse.
 Howard's government presided over a sustained period of economic growth and a large "mining boom", and significantly reduced government debt by the time he left office.
 He was known for his broad appeal to voters across the political spectrum, and commanded a diverse base of supporters, colloquially referred to as his "battlers".
 Retrospectively, ratings of Howard's premiership have been polarised.
 His critics have admonished him for involving Australia in the Iraq War, his policies regarding asylum seekers, and his economic agenda.
 Nonetheless, he has been frequently ranked within the upper-tier of Australian prime ministers by political experts and the general public.

 Infobox